 The Heart Truth® - National Wear Red Day®

-It's not too early to start planning your National Wear Red Day events for February 6, 2015.
-The National Heart, Lung, and Blood Institute, the U.S. Department of Health and Human Services (HHS), HHS Office on Women's Health, and many other groups celebrate the day each year to raise awareness that heart disease is the #1 killer of women and is largely preventable.
+The National Heart, Lung, and Blood Institute, the U.S. Department of Health and Human Services (HHS), HHS Office on Women's Health, and many other groups around the country, annually celebrate the National Wear Red Day® on the first Friday in February to raise awareness about heart disease in women and to educate Americans about the fact that heart disease is the #1 killer in women -- and it is largely preventable.
+There are many ways for you to get involved in this important cause.
 Host a local National Wear Red Day tribute with your co-workers, with your families, or with your larger community.
 Find out how with our National Wear Red Day Toolkit.

 The Red Dress® and National Wear Red Day